Indian Yoga Gurus and Spiritual Leaders

 3. Bharat Thakur-Artistic Yoga

-Bharat Thakur the Himalayan Master founded Artistic Yoga, a new style of yoga which is a combination of ancient yogic knowledge with sports medicine.
+Bharat Thakur the Himalayan Master founded Artistic Yoga, a new style of yoga that is a combination of ancient yogic knowledge with sports medicine.

 4. Suneel Singh